rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Add data and instructions to Add alias dialog in tree display.
+  * Task: Refactor popup dialog templating for better reuse.
   * Task: Rework structure of device aliases file and DeviceAliases class.
   * Task: Style /astutus/raspi page.
   * Story: As a developer, I can view documentation from RPi